RajendraPathuri/rajendrapathuri.github.io/README.md

 -   **Responsive Design**: Fully responsive layout that works on all screen sizes.
 -   **Dark Mode**: Comes with a pre-configured dark theme.
 -   **Genkit Integration**: Includes setup for Google's Genkit for AI-powered features.
+-   **Static Export**: Configured for static site generation, ready for deployment on services like GitHub Pages.

 ## Getting Started